angeloskillz/Shop-Titans/content/guides/2019-10-06-breakdown-and-analysis-of-update-2-2-0.md

 ### More!

 But you know what I'm most happy about?
-The **MEOW!** sound!
-And of course, you can now tick on The Laboratory and The Academy even you we don't have them unlocked for yourself.
+The **MEOW** sound!
+And of course, you can now tick on The Laboratory and The Academy even if you don't have them unlocked for yourself.
 It's gonna be really helpful as there are cities with very few members who has them and buildings do get expensive as they grow.
 More investors mean easier to upgrade buildings!

 As one of the ancient players, probably the best **TIP** I can give you is adapt to these changes, learn to navigate around it and with it.
 Just change a few things on your play style.
 They always take our feedbacks into consideration, we've seen that happen countless times.
 However, things don't always change the way we want it to.
 So let's do what we can for now and trust the Game Gods' wisdom, shall we?! :)